M45-Science/ChatWire/README.md

 ### Web Control Panel

 Moderators can generate a temporary token with the `/web-panel` command.
-The control panel exposes server information similar to the `/info` command such as versions, uptime, next map reset and player statistics.
-It also provides buttons for common moderator actions like starting or stopping Factorio, synchronising mods or updating the game.
+The control panel exposes information from the `/info` command such as versions, uptime, next map reset and player statistics.
+It provides buttons for common moderator actions like starting or stopping Factorio, synchronising mods or updating the game.
+Additional forms allow running arbitrary RCON commands and loading a specific save with the change map action.
 Open the link provided by `/web-panel` in a web browser and supply the token as a query parameter.